 Bleeding gums are often a sign of gingivitis or gum disease caused by inadequate brushing or flossing.
 Watch this video by dedicated Calgary dentist Dr. Arash Ravanbakhsh as he explains what causes bleeding gums and what steps you can take to protect against gum disease and gingivitis.

-A lot of patients wonder what is causing their bleeding gums, and it’s not something you should ignore.
+A lot of patients wonder what is causing their gums to bleed, and it’s not something you should ignore.
 Basically, the answer is plaque buildup or inadequate plaque removal.
 What happens is when you eat food, there’s plaque that forms on your teeth and this plaque causes your body to trigger an immune response.
-This immune response causes inflammation, inflammation causes bleeding, and that’s when you start seeing the red gums, swelling and bleeding.
+This immune response causes inflammation, inflammation causes bleeding, and that’s when you start seeing the red gums, swelling, and bleeding.

 Furthermore, it is closely correlated with diabetes control.
 It increases your risk of heart disease, stroke, and studies even show some cancers as well.
-Bleeding gums is definitely something to be concerned about if you have it, and there are definitely ways to address it.
+If your gums are bleeding, it’s definitely something to be concerned about if you have signs of gum disease or gingivitis, and there are definitely ways to address it.

-If you or a loved one is experiencing bleeding gums and looking for a dentist in Calgary, contact Inglewood Family Dental to arrange your consultation.
-We look forward to helping you stop your bleeding gums, and putting a smile on your face!
+If you or a loved one is experiencing pain or sensitivity in your gums and looking for a dentist in Calgary, contact Inglewood Family Dental to arrange your consultation.
+We look forward to helping you stop your gums from bleeding and putting a smile on your face.